Mental health toll from isolation affecting kids on reentry

 That’s likely true, too, for those who haven’t reached a crisis point.

-Bhatia, a 17-year-old self-described “stereotypical introvert’’ with clinical anxiety, also worries about returning to the classroom for senior year.
+Bhatia, a 17-year-old self-described “stereotypical introvert’’ with clinical anxiety, also worries about how safe it will be returning to the classroom for senior year.

 The Oakland, California, teen says the pandemic began as almost a welcome change.
 Being social takes effort, and isolation allowed her to recharge.
-Still, she had bouts of depression, got frustrated with virtual school and missed her friends.
+Still, she had bouts of feeling down, got frustrated with virtual school and missed her friends.

 She used to be a hugger but has become “a bit more of a germaphobe'' and says the few times she’s been hugged since social distancing restrictions lifted, she froze.

-Note: This story was first published on June 29, 2021.
-It was updated on July 2, 2021 to make clear that Amara Bhatia did not have diagnosed depression related to the pandemic, worries specifically about the safety of returning to class, and lacks the energy for happiness specifically related to the pandemic being almost over.